pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

     - [LLM prompts](#llm-prompts)

 ## Description
-This repository contains our work for the [EvalLLM2025 challenge](https://evalllm2025.sciencesconf.org/resource/page/id/5) about information extraction (Named Entity Recognition and Relations Extraction).
+This repository contains our work for the [EvalLLM2025 challenge](https://evalllm2025.sciencesconf.org/resource/page/id/5) about information extraction on Named Entity Recognition (NER) and Relationship Extraction (RE).

 We began with an **exploratory data analysis** phase to better understand the training dataset.